Interval arithmetic: Fuzzy interval arithmetic

 and can be calculated by interval methods.
-The value $\left[y^{(1)}\right]$ corresponds to the result of an interval calculation.
+The value [y^{(1)}] corresponds to the result of an interval calculation.

 Computer-assisted proof

 Warwick Tucker used interval arithmetic in order to solve the 14th of Smale's problems, that is, to show that the Lorenz attractor is a strange attractor.
 Thomas Hales used interval arithmetic in order to solve the Kepler conjecture.

+The Fast Library for Number Theory website lists several uses of the FLINT/Arb ball arithmetic library in published papers and preprints.